-New with version 4.1 of the Turbo Architecture software is the capability to add communication elements that can be optionally displayed on the diagrams.
+Another fairly new capability of the Turbo Architecture software is the capability to add communication elements that can be optionally displayed on the diagrams.

 3.6 Project Naming Format

 Project names identify planned ITS deployments in a region.
 The naming convention for projects identifies the region where it is to be deployed and the project name.
 The following provides the format, rules and examples for naming projects.